Atzo Nicolaï: Political career

 Nicolaï was elected as a House of Representatives member after the election of 1998, taking office on 19 May 1998 serving as a frontbencher and the spokesperson for Justice, Law enforcement, Media, Culture and deputy spokesperson for Social Affairs and Social Work.
 After the election of 2002 Nicolaï was appointed as State Secretary for Foreign Affairs in the Cabinet Balkenende I, taking office on 22 July 2002.
 The Cabinet Balkenende I fell just four months later on 16 October 2002 after tensions in the coalition over the stability of the Pim Fortuyn List (LPF) and continued to serve in a demissionary capacity.
 After the election of 2003 Nicolaï returned as a Member of the House of Representatives, taking office on 30 January 2003.
 Following the cabinet formation of 2003 Nicolaï continued as State Secretary for Foreign Affairs in the Cabinet Balkenende II, taking office on 27 May 2003.
 The Cabinet Balkenende II fell on 30 June 2006 after the Democrats 66 (D66) had lost confidence in the functioning of Minister of Integration and Asylum Affairs Rita Verdonk and continued to serve in a demissionary capacity until the cabinet formation of 2006 when it was replaced by the caretaker Cabinet Balkenende III with Nicolaï appointed as Minister for Governmental Reform and Kingdom Relations, taking office on 7 July 2006.
 After the election of 2006 Nicolaï again returned as a Member of the House of Representatives, taking office on 30 November 2006.
 The Cabinet Balkenende III was replaced by the Cabinet Balkenende IV following the cabinet formation of 2007 on 22 February 2007 and he continued to serve in the House of Representatives as a frontbencher and spokesperson for Foreign Affairs, Social Affairs, European Affairs, NATO, Benelux Union, Aviation and deputy spokesperson for Kingdom Relations and Social Work.
 After the election of 2010 Nicolaï was appointed Minister of Foreign Affairs in the Cabinet Rutte I but during the cabinet formation of 2010 his appointment was blocked by the coalition partner Party for Freedom (PVV) and he continued to serve in the House of Representatives chairing the parliamentary committee for Foreign Affairs.

-In May 2011, Nicolaï was named as Chairman of the Board of directors of the DSM Company, and he resigned as a Member of the House of Representatives the same day he was installed as Chairman on 1 June 2011.
+In May 2011, Nicolaï was named as Chairman of the board of directors of the DSM Company, and he resigned as a Member of the House of Representatives the same day he was installed as chairman on 1 June 2011.
 Nicolaï also became active in the public sector and occupied numerous seats as a nonprofit director on several boards of directors and supervisory boards (National History Museum, Bird Protection Foundation).
 Nicolaï also worked as a trade association executive for the Chemical Industry association serving as Vice Chairman of the Executive Board from 1 June 2011 until 1 October 2019 and for the Industry and Employers confederation (VNO-NCW).

+Personal life and death

+Atzo Nicolaï married in 1993 and in 2015.
+The second marriage was consummated by Frits Bolkestein.
+Nicolaï was the father of three children.

+Nicolaï died of cancer at age 60 after a short illness.